-It offers opportunities for fishing, hiking, and camping in the surrounding White River and Routt national forests.
+It offers opportunities for fishing, hiking, and camping in the surrounding White River and Routt National Forests.
 To reach the reservoir, a short walk is necessary from the parking area.
-Parking is limited and fills up quickly during peak seasons as the area is becoming increasingly popular.
+Parking is limited and fills up quickly during peak seasons.

-The Yampa Water Conservancy District developed the Stillwater Reservoir alongside the neighboring Upper Stillwater Reservoir and Yamcolo Reservoir along Bear River.
+The Yampa Water Conservancy District developed the Stillwater Reservoir alongside the neighboring Upper Stillwater Reservoir and Yamcolo Reservoir, near Bear River.
 The dams and water storage facilities were built to serve ranchers in the area while expanding the local fishing capacity.

 Upon arrival at the Stillwater Reservoir, visitors are greeted with an interpretive trail that offers a leisurely and informative walk to the shore and around the area.
-At the trailhead, there is a small parking lot with a vault toilet, but no drinking water on site.
+While there is no drinking water on-site, at the trailhead, there is a small parking lot with a vault toilet.

-Boating: Non-motorized boats are permitted on the Stillwater Reservoir.
-Primarily used for fishing, kayaks, canoes, stand-up paddleboards, and other hand-propelled water crafts are popular here.
+Boating: Primarily used for fishing, non-motorized boats are permitted on the Stillwater Reservoir, including kayaks, canoes, stand-up paddleboards, and other hand-propelled watercrafts.
 For heavier vessels, visitors should consider the Yamcolo Reservoir, which has a public boat ramp.